felipebravom/AffectiveTweets/README.md

 [AffectiveTweets](http://weka.sourceforge.net/packageMetaData/AffectiveTweets/index.html) is a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package for analyzing emotion and sentiment of English written tweets.

 The package implements WEKA filters for calculating state-of-the-art affective analysis features from tweets that can be fed into machine learning algorithms (Many of these features were drawn from the [NRC-Canada System](http://saifmohammad.com/WebPages/NRC-Canada-Sentiment.htm).).
-It also implements methods for building affective lexicons and distant supervision methods for training affective models from unlabelled tweets.
+It also implements methods for building affective lexicons as well as distant supervision methods for training affective models from unlabelled tweets.

 ## Relevant Papers